 Taronga Park Zoo

 Park attractions include elephants, a seal show, lions and a monkey enclosure.
-Make sure to admire the view overlooking the opera house and harbor bridge, too!
+Make sure to admire the view overlooking the opera house and harbour bridge, too!

 Art Gallery of New South Wales